mwasp88/gutawire/parking_system/README.md

 - A webcam (USB or PiCamera configured as `/dev/video0`)
 - Optional: serial device connected to `/dev/serial0`

+If you see `[ERROR] Camera not available` in the logs, make sure a webcam is connected and accessible as `/dev/video0`.

 Install dependencies using the provided `requirements.txt` file:
 ```bash
 pip install -r requirements.txt